fuzzy-bit/evilsonic1/README.md

     - Hard (Bouncing projectiles, spike bug, no rings in bosses)
     - Nightmare (Hard + no rings)
 - Menu
-    - Option descriptions (For difficulty, make it describe the mode)
     - Difficulty Select
-    - Blood particle style
+    - ???
+(Level Select, unlocked by beating the game)
-    - Sound test
+    - Reset SRAM
-    - Exit
+    - Play
 - Saving options and data with SRAM
 - ~~Projectiles~~
     - ~~Crabmeat~~